sourcegraph/about/content/blogposts/2024/cody-supports-anthropic-model-context-protocol.md

 2. Cody connects to this server through [OpenCtx](https://openctx.com), our open standard for external context.
 3. The context becomes available in your editor through Cody chat.

-## Trying Out the MCP to Cody Integration
+## Trying out the MCP to Cody integration

 To get started with MCP, let's clone Anthropic's example servers and try them out.
 Servers are stored locally on your computer and the Cody client will connect to them.